paszin/dynamodb-entities/README.md

 ```

+## Samples

-# Sample: Highscore Application
+### Highscore Application

 In this example we model a simple highscore.
 We assume that we have a little online game like pinball for single players.
 Each game is recorded, users should be able to see their most recent plays and also their best plays.
 Furthermore, there is a global highscore.

+Read how to model and implement using dynamodb-entities including a full working sample here: [Highscore](./examples/highscore/README.md)

+### Webshop

+In this example we model a simple webshop.
+A customer can buy items and view recent orders.

-Read how to model and implement using dynamodb-entities including a full working sample here: [Highscore](./examples/highscore/.md)
+Read how to model and implement using dynamodb-entities including a full working sample here: [Webshop](./examples/webshop/README.md)

+### Recipe App

+Future Work

+### User Access Management

+Future Work